Long Term Care Insurance

 Do I need long-term care insurance?

 Typically, don’t rely on Medicare if you’re over 65.
 Health insurance rarely pays for the cost of long-term care and Medicare usually doesn’t cover custodial care.
-Medicaid is a program that pays for the medical and long-term care expenses for poor people, so if you are in that situation, you may not need long-term care insurance because your state’s program may pay for your long-term care expenses.
+Medicaid is a program that pays for the medical and long-term care expenses for low-income people, so if you are in that situation, you may not need long-term care insurance because your state’s program may pay for your long-term care expenses.

 In addition, if you have financial security, you may not need long-term care insurance.
 Many suggest to pay for your long-term care coverage as the expenses arise.
 If you realize you may not qualify for Medicaid and won’t have the financial means to cover all your expenses, long-term care insurance offers peace of mind for you and your family.

-Some experts have given suggestions on tips to help you decide whether to purchase long-term care insurance.
+Some experts have given suggestions to help you decide whether to purchase long-term care insurance.
 If you meet these requirements, long-term care insurance may be a good fit for you and your family:

 - Your assets average more than $80K and your annual income averages at least $35K.

 - You fall between the ages of 40 and 84 – the age limits set by most companies to write long-term care policies.